Ayush272002/Solidity-Contracts-Test-Suite/README.md

 9. **Token.sol**: A basic ERC20 token contract that implements a standard token interface.
 Test cases should verify the functionality of token transfers, approvals, and other ERC20 standard operations.

+10. Also, if you have any confusion about which contacts are linked to other check the `Diagram for Contacts` directory.

 ## Running Tests

 To run the test suite, ensure that you have Node installed